MileHacker Logo

 • Located in Stein AR, a short train/bus ride from Appenzell town.

-• A working dairy where visitors take note of the production of Appenzeller cheese through viewing windows.
+• A functioning dairy where visitors take note of the production of Appenzeller cheese through viewing windows.

 • Hands-on displays clarify the cheese-making procedure and history.

-• The facility includes a restaurant and shop selling cheese and locally made items.
+• The facility includes a restaurant and shop selling cheese with locally made items.

 Highlights include witnessing live cheese production (check times), interactive displays, and tasting cheese fresh from the dairy, offering a sensory experience.